DFE-Digital/login.dfe.organisations/README.md

 You will also need postgres installed which can be

+### Getting started with organisations worker (vscode)

+There is an organisations worker that runs tasks on a cron schedule.
+To run it locally in vscode:

+- Ensure you have the `organisationsWorker` version of the config located in `config/worker-local-config.json`
+- Run `Launch Org worker` from the Run and debug tab in vscode.

+You may need to modify how often it runs in the `schedules` part of the config as some of them are set to run very infrequently.

 ### Purpose

 The purpose of this project is to provide user service information at an organisation level.